 And resumed eating

 After a few months of weekly visits to the psychiatrist

-In which she made up stories and never revealed a truth
+In which she made up stories for her own amusement

 She declared herself cured.